hapijs/lab/README.md

 If you would like to run a different linter, or even a custom version of eslint you should pass the `-n` or `--linter` argument with the path to the lint runner.
-For example, if you plan to us jslint, you can install `lab-jslint` then pass `--linter node_modules/lab-jslint`.
+For example, if you plan to use jslint, you can install `lab-jslint` then pass `--linter node_modules/lab-jslint`.

 ## Best practices